-- Drain the pasta and cook it together with your sauce for couple of minutes
+- Drain the italian homemade pasta and cook it together with your sauce for couple of minutes.

 A fork of Pasta.
 History

-Romans also enjoyed baking it in recipe called timballi
+Ancient romans also enjoyed baking it in recipe called timballi.

 *This delicious recipe has a mixtureof75% Italian “00” flour* (which is lower in gluten than most American flours, very light, almost powdery flour and easier to work with) and 25% Farina di Semola (finely ground, light yellow, hard durum wheat flour).
 00 flour isn’t inexpensive and worth its weight.